Civic-Techs/mindful-matter/README.md

-# Hobbyist
+# Mindful Matter
-Creating a place for people to pick up hobbies and budget accordingly.
+Creating a place for people to participate in challenges and discuss their experiences.